msemtd/elden-bong/README.md

 The above can also be used to upgrade the app platform: create a new empty app and compare the results with the current app.
 * upgraded electron-forge and electron, started using preload, context isolation, sandboxing, etc. properly.
 * worked out how to load files with a custom URL protocol (what a drag that was!)
+  Still not worked out how to get the data into three-js loaders - for now reading file data into buffers in the main thread and passing through the preload API

 ## Electron